Mike Shellim 08 May 2015

 So, as S1 is rotated between its end stops:

-Though not strictly part of cascading, another feature we'll use is the MULT operator.
+Though not strictly part of cascading, some of the examples below use the MULT (Multiply) mixer operator.
 The MULT operator is used to multiply mixes within the same channel.

 CH1